carveler/Revieu/README.md

 ## About the app

 Product Review App with Barcode Scan and Camera functions.

-Create this app for Japanese who is new or live in Europe.
+Create this app for Japanese who is new or live in Europe. when I first came to Germany,

+I have no idea which product to buy in supermarket or Drugstore.

-Scan the product and see the reviews.
+With this app you can the product and see the reviews from other Japanese who lives in europe.

 Add Product infomation(Photos and product name etc..will be fetched using Open food facts API (https://de.openfoodfacts.org/data)) and store it to our MongoDB data base